cfabianbarretop/krugerVaccineInventory/README.md

 ```

 * Prepare database: backup_db_postgres.dump file contains the database backup.
+  * Before to generate the database backup, you must create a new database "new_db"
+  * Run the command:

 ``` bash
 psql -h localhost -p 5432 -U postgres -f backup_db_postgres.dump new_db